 “It all started with a shirt.”
-In an exclusive interview with our friends at earthbongo, NatureC director Nancy Whitlock tells how she got the idea to bring her community together around arts and nature.
+In an exclusive interview with our friends at earthbongo, former NatureC director Nancy Whitlock tells how she got the idea to bring her community together around arts and nature.

 How was Nature Consortium born?

 “It all started with a shirt.
 When my son Ian was born in 1996 I decided to quit working and stay home.
 We didn’t have any family in the area and were the first amongst our group of friends to make the leap towards having kids.
 We had been doing a lot of mountain biking and rock climbing with friends, which came to screeching halt with a baby.
 In being home all the time, I had this overwhelming desire to meet and know our neighborhoods and feel connected to those around us.

 During this time I was also feeling creative so I started writing again and making cards.
 I made a line of cards which had swatches of cloth from the sleeves of a very colorful shirt I had.
 The cards were decorated with cloth, rubber stamping and colored pencil drawings.